How to Set Your Freelance Editing Rates

 Simply figure out how much money you need to make to cover these costs and live a lifestyle you’re comfortable with.
 Nobody becomes a freelancer because they enjoy defaulting on their mortgage: make sure your rate allows you to meet your personal needs.

-Also, it’s important to note that geography plays a big part in how much freelance editors change.
+Also, geography can play a big part in how much freelance editors charge.
 The cost of living in New York City is higher than say, Kansas, and it’s perfectly alright for your rate to reflect this.
 Plus, there’s a (probably unfair) level of glamour that comes with being an NY-based editor — why not lean into it?

 Step 3: Determine your baseline rate

-Once you’ve figured out where you stand in the market (compared to similar editors) and have confirmed that you won’t go broke working at that rate — you may have found your baseline rate.
+Once you’ve figured out where you stand in the market and have confirmed that you won’t go broke working at that rate — you may have found your baseline rate.
 Or, to be more accurate, your baseline rates.

 It’s a good idea to set rates for each type of editing you want to cover (copy editing, proofreading) and perhaps ones for every genre you might work on.
 Arm yourself with these starting numbers that will help you price out what you conservatively imagine to be an average project.